 Statement of Academic Integrity

-When submitting a University Scholar application, students will be asked to sign their names below the following Statement of Academic Integrity on the proposal cover sheet:
+When submitting a University Scholar application, students will be asked to sign their names below the following Statement of Academic Integrity as part of their application on the Quest portal:

 I confirm that I have prepared all components of this application in accordance with University standards for academic integrity.